Six Star Hash at a Glance

 Storage Behavior

 Six star hash maintains consistency and potency when stored properly in cool, dark conditions.
 It shouldn't become excessively hard or develop white spots that indicate degradation or contamination.
-Proper storage in a mason jar with minimal air exposure helps preserve quality, while parchment paper provides suitable short-term wrapping for small quantities.

 Common Production Methods